GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 }
 ```

 This on its own is not particularly surprising.
 We have a trait `NotNecessarilyClone`.
-Things that implement this trait might or might not also implement `Clone`[^clone-is-an-example].
-We have a struct `CloneByRc` that stores an object that implements `NotNecessarilyClone`, but it stores it behind an [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html) so that `CloneByRc` can implement `Clone`.
+Things that implement this trait might or might not also implement `Clone`.
+We have a struct `CloneByRc` that stores an object that implements `NotNecessarilyClone`, but it stores it behind an [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html)[^what-is-rc] so that `CloneByRc` can implement `Clone`.
 This is kind of the point of an `Rc`: `Rc<T>` [implements `Clone`](https://doc.rust-lang.org/std/rc/struct.Rc.html#impl-Clone) for all `T`.
 It takes something that isn't normally safe to clone and hides it behind a reference counter so that cloning just means incrementing the reference counter.

 The surprising part is this: `CloneByRc<NNC>` doesn't actually implement `Clone`, even though we've used `#[derive(Clone)]`!
 If we try to use `CloneByRc<NNC>` somewhere that requires it to implement `Clone`, we get a compilation error: